What is replacement cost?

 Here are a few final tips regarding replacement value insurance for both your home and your personal property:

-• Reevaluate yearly: Check your insurance policy against the local building cost every year as building costs can rise dramatically from year to year.
-Check with your insurer about an inflation guard clause.
-The clause automatically adjusts your dwelling limits to reflect the latest construction costs.
+• Stay on top of your home's value: Check your insurance policy against the local building cost every year, as building costs can rise dramatically from year to year.
+Ask your insurer if your policy includes inflation guard, an endorsement that automatically adjusts your dwelling limits to reflect current construction costs annually, and whether the rate of increase is sufficient.

 • Make a video: Document your home’s interior and exterior.
 Include items such as appliances, mechanicals, flooring, cabinets, roofing, and any other structures on your property.